 The decision to choose the right fund manager might seem complicated, but when an investor defines certain criteria, like the ones given in this blog, the task becomes much simpler.

 The stock market goes through various cycles of bullish and bearish phases, with varying fund managing styles that match it.

-Choosing a good combination of fund management style, by choosing the most suitable fund manager, can ensure that an investor’s corpus can give maximum profits as per the situation at hand.
+Choosing a good combination of fund management styles, by choosing the most suitable fund manager, can ensure that an investor’s corpus can give maximum profits as per the situation at hand.